DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-platformio-before-creating-project.rst

 ----------------------------------

 If you prefer to use VS Code, you can do so.

+..  admonition:: If you are using your personal laptop
+    :class: hint

     If you have not already installed VS Code, then `download and install <https://code.visualstudio.com/>`_ it.

-Next, you need to `install the PlatformIO extension <https://platformio.org/install/ide?install=vscode>`_\ .
+    :\:[   ]: `Install the PlatformIO extension <https://platformio.org/install/ide?install=vscode>`_\ .

 You may want to take a quick look at the `parts of the PlatformIO Toolbar <https://docs.platformio.org/en/latest/integration/ide/vscode.html#platformio-toolbar>`_\.